[Moderate revision–posted 9/30/19 (replaces 9/28/06 edition)]

 Operating Policy and Procedure

 DATE: September 30, 2019

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth the basic criteria involved in combining undergraduate and graduate courses.

-REVIEW: This OP will be reviewed in August of even-numbered years by the Senior Vice Provost for Academic Affairs with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs (PSVPAA) by September 15.
+REVIEW: This OP will be reviewed in August of odd-numbered years by the Senior Vice Provost for Academic Affairs with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs (PSVPAA) by September 15.

 1. Offering graduate courses or sections taught simultaneously (same faculty, same station) with undergraduate sections may be allowed where there are clearly established criteria and where the practice is closely monitored to ensure quality instruction at both levels.